 Meet Anna Lutz, RD of Sunnyside Nutrition

-This week we talked to Anna Lutz, MPH, RD, of Sunny Side Up Nutrition in Raleigh, North Carolina.
-Anna is a pediatric dietitian who specializes in eating disorders and family feeding with a weight inclusive perspective.
+Anna Lutz, MPH, RD, of Sunny Side Up Nutrition in Raleigh, North Carolina is a pediatric dietitian who specializes in eating disorders and family feeding with a weight inclusive perspective.
 She’s such a wealth of information (and reassurance) on how to parent our kids when food issues are concerned—and how to notice when you might be attempting to parent a child’s weight.
 Her wise words:

 It is not my job to control my child’s weight.
 I don’t need to parent perfectly for my child to have a certain weight.